-Ethic heard had in 1994, why should the be believed soday?
-And what moved her to come form now, 10 years after the trials?
-There are reasons why Hutcheson might be better off by remaining afters.
+EHurcheson lied in 1994/why should she be believed today?
+And what moved her to come forth now, 10 years after the frials?
+There are reasons why Hutcheson might be better off by remaining silent.

 Since the 1993 murders, Hutcheson has been to prison four times, for using drugs and writing hot checks.
-She is still on perole.
+She is still on parole.

-It is unlikely her coming forward now ment communiques that have so minet con-mill major per boliope, many the jam control trol over her life i interior says size is speaking out now because of the ministry she encountared in prison.
+It is unlikely her coming forward now will make her popular with the law enforcement communities that have so much control over her life.

+Hutcheson says she is speaking outnow because of the ministry she encountered in prison.
 "I learned some principles in my life," she says.
-"And I learned, in order for God to forgive me.
-I had to clear my
+"And I learned, in order for God to forgive me, I had to clear my conscience."

-In April, Huscheson was talking with her Payetteville attorney, Minna Cazort, about a Social Security issue.
-Cazon was questioning Hutcheson about her health when Hutcheson broke down and said she had been carrying around a secret that she thought had taken a toll on her health.
+In April, Hutcheson was talking with her Fayetteville attorney, Mima Cazort, about a Social Security issue.
+Cazort was questioning Hutcheson about her health when Hutcheson broke down and said she had been carrying around a secret that she thought had taken a toll on her health.

 Hutcheson told Cazort her story, and said she wanted to do what she could to free three innocent boys from prison.
-Cazort asked Hutcheson if she wa to go public with her story, and she replied that she did
+Cazort asked Hutcheson if she wanted to go public with her story, and she replied that she did.

-"Jeny Driver planted those boys ...
-As sess I implicated lessie, because I said I know Jessie and Jessie knows Damien ...
+"Jenry Driver planted those boys ...
+And I guess I implicated Jessie, because I said I know Jessie and Jessie knows Damien ...

 "I guess I'm the whole reason Jessie is locked up.
-And that makes me very, very l can't tell you what it does to me.
+And that makes me very, very - I can't tell you what it does to me.

 "And that's why I'm doing this now.
-I save to clear my conscience not just for me but for God.
+I have to clear my conscience not just for me but for God.
 And I can't live like this anymore, with this on my shoulders.

-I know what I did was wrong, and I should have stood up to the police and done what was right no matter what othing by with it.
-"And who was I?
-They were going to put me right in the middle of it.
+"I know what I did was wrong, and I should have stood up to the police and done what was right no matter what.

-They had me so scared, and I seen what
+"They had me so scared, and I seen what